 Making lighter, slightly healthier versions of classic comfort foods doesn’t have to be boring!
 This gluten free chicken piccata recipe is just as buttery and lemony as the classic Italian-American dish but made with gluten free flour and no starchy sides.
 Finish it off with a simple lemon butter sauce and capers, and you have a delicious meal the whole family is sure to love!

 What’s even better is that Skinny Lemon Chicken Piccata only takes 20 minutes to make.
 Both the fried chicken cutlets and lemon butter sauce are made in the same skillet, saving you time and keeping cleanup easy.
-Enjoy the crispy chicken and buttery sauce with any healthy side dishes you like (glazed green beans and gluten free pasta are my favorites) and dig in!

 Chicken piccata is similar to my Lemon Butter Chicken but made with breaded and fried chicken breasts.
 The crispy, golden brown chicken cutlets are dressed in a homemade butter, garlic, and lemon sauce and topped with capers and fresh parsley.
 It can be served over pasta or rice, or kept on the lighter side with vegetables instead.